Group5-CS365/Lab3-Proxy/README.md

 Advanced Testing
 ----------------

-First, source the `test-env` script in your shell.
+First, source the `_test-env` script in your shell.
 This adds the project root directory to the PATH environment variable, and on blue it adds the prefix for Kyua and ATF to the PATH as well.
 ```
-. ./test-env
+. ./_test-env
 ```

 To list the available tests: